cotton-coding/loom-io/documentation/core/setup.md

 :::

-## Install without bundle
+## Installing without a bundle

-If you try to avoid unused dependencies it is recommended to the modules yourself, but also if the base bundles offer you not enough functionality.
+If you are trying to avoid unused dependencies, it is recommended to install the modules yourself, but also if the base bundles do not offer you enough functionality.

-The heart connecting everything and implemented the used syntax is the core package.
+The core package is the heart that holds everything together and implements the syntax used.

 ::: code-group